CesarATV/Advent-of-Code/2022/README.md

 *data_visualizations.ipynb* shows some simple plots made from data from Day 17 and Day 18.

 Besides the second part of Day 16, Day 18 and Day 23, all programs should give a solution (compute) in less than a minute on non-example files.
 The second part of day 16 very likely produces the solution in less than a minute, but the program takes longer to finish as it also checks very unlikely possibilities.
 The second part of Day 18 takes around two and a half minutes to compute.
+The execution time of these programs can be improved.

-It was considered to use deques, but no situation were they could outperform lists was noticed.
-In a few cases lists were used in places where sets or tuples could have been more efficient.
+Some programs could receive some additional comments or better variable names.